The 10 best activities to do and see during your first visit to Brussels

 10. Have a drink in one of the city's unusual bars

-If you are looking for an original and unusual place halfway between the grand place and the Royal Palace, take advantage of the moment to have one (or more) cocktails in an old pharmacy: the English pharmacy.
+If you are looking for an original and unusual place halfway between the main square and the Royal Palace, take advantage of the moment to have one (or more) cocktails in an old pharmacy: the English pharmacy.
 Both the interior of the establishment and the cocktails overflowing with imagination and unusual things.
 You can, for example, sit comfortably and have a cocktail in the small anatomy room at the back of the pharmacy.
 You'll even feel like you're right in the middle of a movie set.
 Very nice!
 No beers here, but rather original and good cocktails/mocktails such as the "Don't touch my bed" and the "TikiBreakfast".
 Do not forget to book, here it is rather full.
 Be on time, your reservation is only held for 10 minutes if you are late.
 Rue Coudenberg 66.